Dark Tower (game): Events

-To play, each player takes turns rotating the Tower to face them and then moving their chosen hero about the board either clockwise or anticlockwise.
-The quarter of the board in front of a particular player is their territory.
-Gameplay proceeds by moving a player's token one space and then pressing a button on the Tower that corresponds to the type of space (e.g., Sanctuary, Tomb, Bazaar, Frontier, free/unoccupied space and ultimately onto the Dark Tower space).
-The Tower then resolves what happens to the player by showing the player the appropriate cel and reporting whatever occurs.
-For instance, if the Tower decides that the player has encountered Brigands, it will turn to the Brigands cel, simultaneously displaying the number of brigands encountered.
-If the player chooses to fight, the Tower resolves the battle by alternately counting off the remaining numbers of friendly troops and Brigands down to a win or loss(unless the hero runs from the battle..).
+After the player moves their token one space, they then press a button on the Tower that corresponds to the type of space (e.g., Sanctuary, Tomb, Bazaar, Frontier, free/unoccupied space and ultimately onto the Dark Tower space).
+Depending on the space the player has entered (or where they remain), there are several different possible events.
+The Tower resolves what happens to the player by showing the appropriate cel and reporting whatever occurs.
+For instance, if the Tower decides that the player has encountered Brigands, it will illuminate the Brigands cel, simultaneously displaying the number of brigands encountered.
+The Tower resolves the battle by alternately counting off the remaining numbers of friendly troops and Brigands down to a win or loss.
 Once all events have resolved, the Tower is rotated to the next player and their turn begins.